 - Use grab bars in the tub or shower.

-- Put a non-slick mat or stick on strips in the floor of the tub or shower.
+- Put a non-stick mat or stick-on strips on the floor of the tub or shower.

 Making these changes to your environment will help to reduce your risk of falling.